 Disconnect codes

-Sessions end with a code that tells you whether the disconnect was normal, the user’s fault, or an app/server problem.| Code | Meaning |
+Sessions end with a code that tells you whether the disconnect was normal, the viewer’s choice, or a problem on your build/server.| Code | Meaning |

 |---|---|